-- Residence Hall Safety - Lock your door when you leave the room, even if you will be gone only for a minute.
-It takes about eight seconds for someone to walk into an open room and remove an item. - List only initials and last name on your mail box. - Keep all entrances well illuminated. - If someone is prowling outside your residence or loitering in the vicinity of your building or room, turn on several lights, call the police and Residence Life staff. - Never leave purses, wallets, jewelry and other valuables unattended in laundry rooms, pool or kitchens areas. - Make a list of your valuables with descriptions and serial numbers and keep it on file in your room.
-Write your name on or in textbooks to reduce theft. - · Never prop open any exterior entry door to your room, this compromises everyone's safety. - Never let a stranger into your room. - Do not give personal information to strangers on the telephone. - Never give your phone number to a stranger. - Never light candles or use open flames in your room. - Do not enter your home or apartment if you find a door or window open or if it has been burglarized. - When you are home, and someone attempts to break into your home or apartment, call the police and lock doors between you and the intruder. - · If You Are Being Followed - · Cross the street. - Change directions. - · Keep looking back, so the person will know you are aware of their presence. - Go to a well-lighted, populated area. - Notice as many physical details as possible, so you can describe the person to the police. - · Always report the incident to the police. - If You Are Alone In An Office Or Classroom - Keep the door locked. - Always ask who is knocking before opening the door. - Never prop open locked exterior building doors.
+- · Residence hall safety - Lock your door when you leave the room, even if you will be gone only for a minute.
+It takes about eight seconds for someone to walk into an open room and remove an item. - List only initials and last name on your mailbox. - Keep all entrances well illuminated. - If someone is prowling outside your residence or loitering in the vicinity of your building or room, turn on several lights and call the police and Residence Life staff. - Never leave purses, wallets, jewelry and other valuables unattended in laundry rooms, pool or kitchen areas. - Make a list of your valuables with a description and serial numbers and keep it on file in your room.
+Write your name on or in textbooks to reduce theft. - Never prop open any exterior entry door to your room, this compromises everyone's safety. - Never let a stranger into your room. - Do not give personal information to strangers on the telephone. - Never give your phone number to a stranger. - Never light candles or use open flames in your room. - Do not enter your home or apartment if you find a door or window open or if it has been burglarized. - When you are home and someone attempts to break into your home or apartment, call the police and lock the doors between you and intruder. - · If you are being followed - Cross the street. - Change directions. - ° Keep looking back, so the person will know you are aware of their presence. - Go to a well-lighted populated area. - Notice as many physical details as possible, so you can describe the person to the police. - Always report the incident to the police. - · If you are alone in an office or classroom - Keep the door locked. - Always ask who is knocking before opening the door. - · Never prop open locked exterior building doors.